 Thank you for your interest in joining the CAN Lab.
-We have opportunities for individuals to join the lab as graduate or undergraduate students.
+We have opportunities for individuals to join the lab as postdocs, graduate students, or undergraduate students.
 The work being conducted in our lab is multi-disciplinary in nature and requires exposure to a range of methods used to study psychopathology and emotion.
 Students receive hands-on training in all aspects of this research.
 The sections below provide information about these opportunities, as well as how to apply to join the lab.

 The CAN Lab is committed to fostering a safe, welcoming, supportive, and inclusive environment for all students, faculty and staff.
 Attention to issues of cultural competence, diversity, and inclusion are represented in the Lab's training and research missions.
 Diversity and inclusive practice greatly enhance the learning environment, the quality of our research, and the culture of the lab.
 We recognize that we are enriched and strengthened by multiple views, perspectives, and backgrounds.
 We encourage individuals from underrepresented minority backgrounds to apply to the lab.

 The CAN Lab aims to attract grad students with interests in schizophrenia research.
 Strong consideration will be given to individuals with prior experience in affective neuroscience and/or schizophrenia research who have been exposed to methods used in our lab.
 However, exposure to these methods is not a prerequisite.
 Our research uses fMRI, EEG, eye-tracking, and psychophysiological recording (e.g., EMG, ECG, EDA) to study various aspects of reward, cognition, and emotion.
 Computer programming and general skill with software packages that we use for data processing (e.g., Matlab) is also valuable, although not a prerequisite.
 Out of the pool of applicants, approximately 10 will receive an initial phone interview and around half of those individuals will be invited for an in-person interview at the University of Georgia.
 We are looking for graduate students who can contribute to specific projects.
 Our research can be broadly divided into two areas: 1) affective neuroscience in schizophrenia; 2) affective neuroscience in adolescents at risk for psychosis (i.e., prodromal phase).
-Work in our lab has been supported by grants from the National Institute of Mental Health (NIMH), National Science Foundation, and American Psychological Foundation.
+Work in our lab has been supported by grants from the National Institute of Mental Health (NIMH), National Science Foundation, Brain and Behavior Research Foundation, and American Psychological Foundation.
 The studies use EEG/ERPs, fMRI, eye-tracking, ecological momentary assessment, and computerized behavioral measures to examine affective or cognitive processes in schizophrenia and their association with symptoms of anhedonia and avolition.
 Clinical Ph.D. students can work on either or both of these research areas.
 Individuals who plan to pursue a career in research will be a strong fit for this lab.
 Individuals interested in clinical careers will not be a good fit for this lab. *Note: Dr. Strauss will not be recruiting for a graduate student to apply during the fall 2022 cycle/fall 2023 start date*.

 The University of Georgia is an excellent choice for graduate studies.
 The University was the first public university in the US, has approximately 36,000 students, and is ranked #16 among public universities by US News and World Report.
 UGA's Clinical Psychology PhD program was ranked 43rd by US News and World Report.
 More information on UGA is available here and more information about the psychology department for prospective students can be found here.